 Business process management (BPM) is based on the idea that optimization is reached through design iterations.
 That is, business processes go through a series of re-designs based on data from work outcomes of the previous version.
 BPM is less disruptive and this tends to result in process changes that are more fully adopted.
 An iterative approach also adds some degree of flexibility by accommodating changing business conditions.
 The popular concept of continuous improvement is deeply embedded in BPM.

 On the other hand, business process re-engineering (BPR) is concerned with the complete and sometimes dramatic replacement of an existing process.
 It’s a kind of controlled workplace disruption.
 At the core of BPR is a nearly singular focus on maximizing value for the customer (internal or external).
 This can lead to significant workplace changes, including perspectives on lower and mid-level management.
 While there are challenges to properly scoping a BPR project, the results can be significant.

 The process improvement market can be confusing with its various diagramming ‘standards’, must-have certifications, modeling languages, and automation software.
 None of these are required to improve a business process.
-A sound methodology and the involvement of knowledgeable process workers are far more important than any specific set of tools.
+A sound methodology, a clear method for communicating process drafts, and the involvement of knowledgeable process workers are far more important than any specific set of tools.